Funding Process and Partners

 In July 2018, the Commission approved the maximum conditional funding amount for the Los Vaqueros Reservoir Expansion Project, and now needs to complete the remaining Proposition 1 requirements, including final permits, environmental documents, contracts for the administration of public benefits, and commitments for non-Proposition 1 funding.

-- Maximum Conditional Eligibility Determination Letter Confirming Conditional Investment (PDF) - July 27, 2018
+- Maximum Conditional Eligibility Determination Letter Confirming Conditional Investment (PDF)- July 2018

-CCWD is working closely with a diverse group of local potential partners.
-These agencies are evaluating potential participation in the project to help strengthen their water supply portfolios to better manage droughts, emergencies, climate change and regulatory challenges that limit other supplies.
+CCWD is working closely with a diverse group of local agency partners.
+These agencies are participating in the project to help strengthen their water supply portfolios to better manage droughts, emergencies, climate change and regulatory challenges that limit other supplies.
 All of these agencies, in addition to CCWD, provided funding and in-kind services to support completion of the Draft Supplemental Environmental Impact Statement/Environmental Impact Report and the California Water Commission funding application.